 - Did you refuse a breath or blood test?

-The outcome of an administrative hearing depends on your driving history in Bollinger County and across Missouri:
+The consequences of an administrative hearing suspension depend on your record in Bollinger County, MO and beyond:

-- First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Bollinger County, MO area after 30 days.
+- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Bollinger County, MO after 30 days.

 Securing a Limited Driving Privilege (Hardship License) in Bollinger County, MO